 4. You don’t have the same job stability when you’re a freelancer

-In dancing, acting, singing, performing, blogging etc., you just don’t know when the next paycheck will be or how much money you’re gonna make.
+In dancing, acting, singing, performing, blogging, writing etc., you just don’t know when the next paycheck will arrive or how much money you’re gonna make.
 It’s very unsteady.
+I’ve even had lots of dance contracts where you get paid between 30-90 days.

 An income isn’t guaranteed, and you can make $2000 one month and $800 the next… Or you know, $10,000 one month and $500 the next.
 Or $0 one month.
 You get the point.

-When you’re in-between jobs it’s easy to feel a bit (very) anxious.
+When you’re in-between jobs it’s easy to feel a bit (very) anxious, trust and believe, we have all been there.

 When you are booked on a job it feels like you’ll be booked forever, and when you’re unemployed it feels like you’re gonna be unemployed forever too.
 None of it is true.

 But you have to be able to deal with the uncertainty.
-Financially, but also mentally.
-If you tie your entire feeling of self-worth to the jobs you’re booking or the amount of money you’re making, freelancing will be an emotional rollercoaster.
+Financially, but especially also mentally.
+If you tie your entire feeling of self-worth to the jobs you’re booking or the amount of money you’re making, freelancing will be so flipping tough.

 5. Rejection is a part of freelancing